 If you have a question regarding your ambulance bill, or want to provide insurance information, please call: Expert T Billing at 651-463-3867.

 In private single-family homes there are no restrictions regarding use of grills on decks or patios.
 If, however, you live in a multi-unit building (i.e.: townhome or apartment), please check with your homeowners association or building management about having a grill on your deck or patio.

 Barbecuing in any environment presents certain hazards so please follow these tips to reduce the likelihood of starting a fire: .

 Yes, Blood pressure checks are available at either fire station; however, the checks need to be administered by on-duty staff whose duties often take them away from the station during their shift.

-No, although the department does not have staff trained in the proper installation of child safety seats, we partner with Regions Hospital and they can assist you with the proper installation of child safety seats.
+No, although the department does not have staff trained in the proper installation of child safety seats, they partner with Regions Hospital to assist with the proper installation of child safety seats.
 To make an appointment please either call 651-357-2798 or email Health Partners.